Sharing with Dropbox

 Clarify can share your documents with others via your Dropbox account.
 This article will show you how to configure and use a Dropbox sharing account.

 IMPORTANT: Clarify uses the Public App Folder permission when sending content to your Dropbox account using the Dropbox API.
 If you are a Dropbox for Business user and your team administrator has turned off public folders then Clarify will not work.
-Take a look at this Dropbox article for more information.

 You will be prompted to visit the Dropbox.com website in order to authorize Clarify to access your Dropbox account.
 Click the Authorize button to begin.

 If, after clicking the Allow button on the Dropbox or Evernote site, Clarify does not create the sharing account it may be because another application is listening on the same PORT on your computer (currently Clarify uses port 9999).

 We have had one report of Clarify not being able to finish creating an account if Extensis Portfolio is running.
 If you quit Extensis Portfolio you should be able to create the sharing account.
 After you have created the sharing account you can run Extensis Portfolio and Clarify together without any issues.

 If you switch back to Clarify your will see that a new Dropbox sharing account has been configured.